On the birational section conjecture with strong birationality assumptions: Étale fundamental gerbes

+In addition to the classical language of étale fundamental groups, we use the language of \emph{étale fundamental gerbes} \cite[\S 8, \S 9]{bv15}, \cite[Appendix A]{anab}. Étale fundamental gerbes are essentially an alternative point of view on the theory of étale fundamental groups where groups are replaced by a particular type of algebraic stack, i.e. gerbes.
+Everything that can be done in one language can be translated into the other one and it is actually possible to use both languages at the same time, switching back and forth depending on convenience.

+Generally speaking, fundamental groups are better for handling geometric arguments about the original varieties, while fundamental gerbes are better for handling arguments about Galois sections.
+The reason is that the étale fundamental gerbe, in some sense, \emph{is} the space of Galois sections, but constructed directly without passing through fundamental groups.

+Furthermore, fundamental gerbes are naturally base point free.
+This is particularly helpful since we make a lot of specialization arguments involving different fibers of a single family, and doing so while keeping track of base points would be problematic.
+With fundamental gerbes, the problem just doesn't exist.
+Moreover, the theory of non-unique specializations in the classical language requires making non-canonical choices, while this is not the case from the point of view of gerbes.

-We use the formalism of \emph{étale fundamental gerbes} \cite[\S 8, \S 9]{bv15}, \cite[Appendix A]{anab}.
-If $X$ is geometrically connected over a field $k$, the étale fundamental gerbe $\Pi_{X/k}$ is a pro-finite étale stack over $k$ with a morphism $X\to\Pi_{X/k}$ universal among morphisms to finite étale stacks over $k$.
+If $X$ is geometrically connected over a field $k$, the étale fundamental gerbe $\Pi_{X/k}$ is a profinite étale stack over $k$ with a morphism $X\to\Pi_{X/k}$ universal among morphisms to finite étale stacks over $k$.
 The space of Galois sections $\mc{S}_{X/k}$ of $X$ is in natural bijection with the set of isomorphism classes of $\Pi_{X/k}(k)$.

-In \cite[\S 1]{scfg} we generalized the étale fundamental gerbe to a relative setting: this gives a suitable framework to specialize Galois sections using fundamental gerbes.
-Let $S,X$ be noetherian, normal, connected schemes and let $X\to S$ be a geometric fibration with connected fibers (see \cite[Definition 11.4]{fri82} for the definition).
-Assume that the second étale homotopy group of $S$ is trivial e.g. if $S$ is the spectrum of a DVR or if it is an affine curve.
-It is possible to construct a pro-finite étale stack $\Pi_{X/S}\to \spec S$ with a morphism $X\to\Pi_{X/S}$ over $S$, called the \emph{relative étale fundamental gerbe} \cite[\S 8, \S 9]{bv15}, \cite[\S 1]{scfg} such that the isomorphism classes of points of the fibers are in natural bijection with the space of Galois sections of the étale fundamental group of the fiber.
-In short, $\Pi_{X/S}\to\spec S$ is a compact and coherent way of packing the spaces of Galois sections of the fibers.
+Furthermore, the étale fundamental gerbe behaves well with respect to base change in characteristic $0$ \cite[Proposition A.18]{anab}.

+Fundamental gerbes are easier to understand when there is a $k$-rational point.
+Recall that, if $G$ is an affine group scheme over $k$, the classifying stack $\mc{B}_{k}G$ is defined as follows: given a scheme $S$ over $k$, then $\mc{B}_{k}G(S)$ is the groupoid of $G$-torsors for the fpqc topology over $S$, see for instance \cite[Definition 8.1.14]{olsson}.
+If $G$ is of finite type over $k$ every $G$-torsor is trivialized by an fppf covering $S'\to S$, namely $S'=T$, and hence the fppf topology is sufficient.
+In general, e.g. if $G$ is pro-finite, we need to use the fpqc topology, see \cite{bv15} for details.
+If $X$ has a rational point $x\in X(k)$, the Galois group $\gal(\bar{k}/k)$ acts continuously on the étale fundamental group $\pi_{1}(X_{\bar{k}},x)$, this allows us to define an étale fundamental group scheme $\upi_{1}(X,x)$ which is a twisted form of $\pi_{1}(X_{\bar{k}},x)$.
+The étale fundamental gerbe identifies naturally with the classifying stack $\mathcal{B}_{k}\upi_{1}(X,x)$, and the $k$-rational sections of $\Pi_{X/k}$ correspond to $\upi_{1}(X,x)$-torsors over $k$.